 A story in the Philadelphia Inquirer reported that the city was burning half of their recycling in 2018.
 It sounded crazy!
 Why would they burn something of value?
 Why not recycle it?
 While the majority of paper and glass that make it into your bin are recycled, plastic recycling is much more complicated.
-There are seven different types of plastic that can be recycled (and many others that cannot).
+There are several different types of plastic that can be recycled (and many others that cannot).
 Waste managers pick and choose which they’ll accept (often based on their secondary market value).
 When too many “wish-cycled” items contaminate a batch it gets trashed instead.
 The process of recycling plastic often costs more than the resulting material sells for.
 The Inquirer reported the city earned ~$70/ton for recyclables in 2012 but by 2018 they were paying ~$170/ton to haul it away.
 As stewardship turned into a losing enterprise, Philly chose the budget over the environment.
 It was cheaper for Philadelphia to burn the recycling than process it.
 The fact is, even if you sort your recycling perfectly each week you can expect as little as 5% of plastic is actually recycled.

 The average person uses 10 bottles of shampoo a year.
-Effectively, one of those bottles gets a second life as a park bench but the rest end up in a landfill, or worse, our oceans.
+Perhaps one of those bottles will get a second life as a park bench but the rest end up in a landfill, or worse, our oceans.
 Over 80% of ocean plastic pollution started on land and was carried by streams and rivers to the seas.
 The other 20% comes from fishing and maritime shipping routes.

-Plastic takes over 400 years to break down while leeching hazardous chemicals into our environment.
+Plastic takes over 400 years to break down while leaching hazardous chemicals into our environment.
 How can any brand put an eco-friendly claim on a plastic bottle?

 A Personal Commitment